-When Luxe Optique first covered the storefront windows of 183 Main Street with COMING SOON paper, word on the street asked how a glasses store could survive in Beacon.
-When the paper was peeled away, and people could see designer frames in the window (designers that most of us had never heard of), it was clear that there was something special inside.
-When the shingle was hung outside of the Main Street windows, a shingle which was not a traditional shape at all, but vintage glasses resembling vintage shingles of opticians of the past, speculative chatter stopped, and spottings of interesting frames on the faces of Beacon started.
+When Luxe Optique first covered the storefront windows of 183 Main Street with COMING SOON paper, passers-by on the street asked how a glasses store would survive in Beacon.
+When the paper was peeled away, and people could see designer frames in the window (from designers that most of us had never heard of), it was clear that something special was inside.
+When the shingle was hung outside of the Main Street windows - a shingle that wasn't in the traditional rectangular shape at all, but vintage specs resembling shingles of opticians of the past - the speculative chatter came to a halt, and spottings of interesting frames on Beacon faces began.

-Luxe Optique celebrates their 1st year anniversary this weekend with a party on Saturday, August 12, 2017 from 3-8pm.
+Luxe Optique celebrates their one-year anniversary this weekend with a party on Saturday, August 12, 2017, from 3 to 8 pm.
 Regular readers of our Happening This Weekend newsletter and column know that Luxe Optique has been supporting A Little Beacon Blog as an advertiser for their entire year of business.
 In fact, Luxe has supported all of the newspapers in the area, as well as other organizations and initiatives, which helps you stay informed.
 As a token of our appreciation, we interviewed them about how they thrived during their first year.

 In the Beginning...

-Owner Laurie Riehle opened Luxe Optique with her dedicated staff (who have worked with her since adolescence) Ryon Odneal, and Julia Martell one year ago after selling her other store, Riehle Opticians, in Warwick, NY.
-Now they employ 11 people in the Beacon shop.
+Owner Laurie Riehle opened Luxe Optique with her dedicated staff (who have worked with her since adolescence), Ryon Odneal and Julia Martell, one year ago after selling her other store, Riehle Opticians, in Warwick, NY.
+Now, Luxe Optique employs 11 people in the Beacon shop.

 Luxe Optique Attracts Out-Of-Towners to Beacon